Most of Sask. under extreme cold warning | CBC News

 Most of Sask. under extreme cold warning

-Temperatures that feel like –40 C or colder with the wind chill forecasted
+Temperatures that feel like –40 C or colder with the wind chill expected

 A polar vortex has hit the province and there are extreme cold warnings for most of north and central Saskatchewan.

-Temperatures are forecasted to feel like –40 C or colder with the wind chill.
+Temperatures are expected to feel like –40 C or colder with the wind chill.

 But that doesn't mean the rest of the province gets off easy.